Blue recycling bin

 - batteries: these can be taken to Summers Lane Reuse and Recycling Centre.
 Most supermarkets also have battery drop off points

-- carrier bags and black sacks: please do not place these in your recycling bins, recyclable materials should be place loose in the bin.
+- carrier bags and black sacks: please do not place these in your recycling bins.
 Some local supermarkets offer in-store collection points where plastic bags can be taken, or place these in your black refuse bin

 - plastic toys: take to local charity shops